jesshill/onish-computing-workshop.github.io/index.md

 ## Welcome to the Onish Summer Computing Workshop 2022

+Welcome to the Onish Summer Computing Workshop 2022!
+Every summer, the Osborne-Nishimura lab does a summer workshop series, and it has grown every year!
+This summer we are focusing on different topics related to computer literacy and computing basics.

+We are excited to host this years computing workshop in person!
+The workshop will be held on 'date' from 'time' to 'time' am/pm.
+Join us in the Molecular and Radiological Biosciences (MRB) buidling at CSU in room 312.

+Speakers and Topics
+Erin Nishimura - ... (update title as you see fit) Erin will discuss ...

+Jessica Hill - Computer systems
+Jessica will discuss ...

+David King - ... (update title as you see fit)
+David will demonstrate ...

+Andrew Moore - Programming languages and their usage (update title as you see fit) Andrew will demonstrate ...

+Robert Williams - Working on Github (update title as you see fit) Rob will demonstrate ...

+Resources
+Please check out the following resources.

+A field guide to cultivating computational biology

+aaa

+aaa

+# KEEP THEIR NOTES

 You can use the [editor on GitHub](https://github.com/jesshill/onish-computing-workshop.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.